hoangle2404/cse15l-lab-reports/Lab report 2.md

 **Part 3**

-From lab in weeks 2 and 3, I learned how to create a server, I know how to log into a remote server.
+From labs in week 2 and 3, I learned how to create a server, I know how to log into a remote server.
 I also learned more about how to create a simple string server and use the URL to execute   some "actions".
 The thing I like the most is about the server.
 I did not know how to create a server before, but now after reading the Server.java and practicing with StringServer, I know more about how to code a server and how to make a server for myself.
 I also know more about URLs, and what a path, query or anchor is.